-Finally, we examine the accuracy of each model across five disciplines in Task 3, as illustrated in Figure~\ref{f5}.
-It is evident that the accuracy of Claude-3.5 and GPT-4o are significantly higher than those of Qwen-2.5 and LLaMA-3.2 across all disciplines.
-Furthermore, the trend aligns with that observed in Task 1: almost all models exhibit the highest accuracy in Mathematics, followed by relatively high scores in Social Science, while lower accuracy scores are observed in Chemistry and Technology.
-The results of the one-way ANOVA for each models across five disciplines are as follows: Claude-3.5(\textit{f}=33.33, \textit{p}<.001), GPT-4o(\textit{f}=39.09, \textit{p}<.001), Qwen-2.5(\textit{f}=32.84, \textit{p}<.001), Llama-3.2(\textit{f}=39.02, \textit{p}<.001), indicating significant differences in each models' performance across the various disciplines.
+Thirdly, we examine the references precision of each model across five disciplines in the Review Composition task, as illustrated in Figure~\ref{f4c}.
+It is evident that the precision of Claude 3.5 Sonnet, DeepSeek-V3, and GPT-4o is significantly higher than that of Qwen-2.5-72B and LLaMA-3.2-3B across all disciplines.
+Furthermore, Claude 3.5 Sonnet, DeepSeek-V3, and Qwen-2.5-72B exhibit the highest precision in Mathematics, while GPT-4o performs best in Social Science.
+ANOVA tests confirm significant differences across disciplines for all models (see Appendix~\ref{appendix:anova}).